 The recognised way to fix this is to partially shield the tube with a substance that blocks the lower energy gamma rays.
 The best shielding material is apparently tin foil(!); but this has to be the actual metal tin—not kitchen-type aluminium foil—and it has to have a very specific thickness, which depends on the characteristics of the tube.
-Unfortunately, I don't have sufficient information to determine what thickness is required and foil of this type is expensive and difficult to obtain.
+Unfortunately, I don't have sufficient information to determine what thickness is required and foil of this type is difficult to obtain.
 Therefore I have not installed any energy compensation on these tubes.

 Some would say that this means it's invalid to display a dose rate on this site.
 This is technically true, but may not be much of a problem in practice.
 The natural radioisotopes that produce the bulk of the background radiation have relatively high energy gamma rays and will be correctly accounted for.
 With fallout, it's more complicated because different things may be present depending on its origin and how old it is.
 Some of the more notorious components of fallout—iodine-131 and caesium-137—have high energy gamma rays, so will also be correctly accounted for (in fact, many Geiger tubes are calibrated with caesium-137).
 If there is a slight tendency to over-count due to low-energy gamma emitters like americium-241 (which is fairly nasty stuff and if there's enough of it around to affect readings you're in big trouble), I don't think that under the circumstances you should complain.

 I display an estimated dose rate by default simply in order to have a figure that means something.
-Displaying a count rate (and I have provided this as an option for the purists) is technically correct, but isn't very meaningful.
+Displaying a count rate (and I have provided this as an option for the purists) is more technically correct, but isn't very meaningful.